-The answer to the two buckets problem: You want 8 liters in the 10-liter bucket.
-So 2 liters has to be subtracted by pouring it into the 6-liter bucket.
+The answer to the two buckets problem: You want eight liters in the 10-liter bucket.
+So two liters have to be subtracted by pouring it into the 6-liter bucket.
 That is the last step.
-To know how much 2 liters is, you must already have 4 liters in the 6-liter bucket.
-You can do that by filling the 6-liter bucket from a full 10-liter bucket, pouring out the 6 liters and pouring the 4 liters that are left in the 10-liter bucket, into the 6-liter bucket.
-To complete the solution, pour 2 more liters from a full 10-liter bucket into the 6-liter bucket that has 4 liters in it.
-Now that you have found the 8 liter level, do not forget to mark it.
+To know how much two liters are, you must already have four liters in the 6-liter bucket.
+You can do that by filling the 6-liter bucket from a full 10-liter bucket, pouring out the six liters, and pouring the four liters that are left in the 10-liter bucket into the 6-liter bucket.
+To complete the solution, pour two more liters from a full 10-liter bucket into the 6-liter bucket that has four liters in it.
+Now that you have found the eight-liter level, do not forget to mark it.
 Working backwards can be fun.
-(This section was adapted from "The Book of Think.")
+(This section was adapted from The Book of Think.)

-APPENDIX: Vocabulary
+Vocabulary

 ACID: A sour substance.
 A usually water-soluble chemical compound that has a sour taste, reacts with a base substance to form a salt, and turns litmus paper red.
-Acids, depending on their strength, can "burn" or dissolve other substances.
+Acids, depending on their strength, can chemically burn or dissolve other substances.
 Stomach acids help dissolve food.